Activities & Committees

 - Fundraising (Sandy Gross, firstname.lastname@example.org).
 Our Fundraising Committee focuses its creative energy on raising additional funding to support CBT’s community and activities.
 Past successful fundraising events include:

 - An annual gala – such as our 1980’s-themed “Jewnior Prom”

-- The annual Restaurant Walk, when we stroll through the streets of Walnut Creek sampling tastings from a variety of restaurants along the way.
+- The annual Taste of Walnut Creek Restaurant Walk, when we stroll through the streets of Walnut Creek sampling tastings from a variety of restaurants along the way.

 - Our Legacy Giving program for those who would like to include B’nai Tikvah in their estate plans

-- Our Capital Campaign with a specific aim of paying down the mortgage on our beautiful facilities
+- Our Culture of Giving Capital Campaign with a specific aim of paying down the mortgage on our beautiful synagogue

 - Israel Engagement (Julia Babka-Kurzrock, email@example.com).
 Through an array of youth, family and adult programming, we will build a strong connection between CBT and the people of Israel that will deepen our understanding of Israel’s history, society, and culture and encourage travel as well as study opportunities.
 Our committee includes a strong partnership with the local Israel scouts Shevet Egoz, https://shevetegoz.wixsite.com/egoz (https://m.facebook.com/shevet.egoz) and other local community/organizations.

 - Membership.
 Our Membership Committee strives to understand the programming needs and wants of our membership and creates programs to thrill them.
 This committee also welcomes new members, provides opportunities to assist our members, and generally serves as ambassadors of CBT with the express intent of growing and suntanning our membership with innovative programming.